FLHonker/Awesome-Knowledge-Distillation/README.md

 6. Learning Metrics from Teachers: Compact Networks for Image Embedding.
 Yu, Lu et al. CVPR 2019
 7. Relational Knowledge Distillation.
 Park, Wonpyo et al, CVPR 2019
 8. Like What You Like: Knowledge Distill via Neuron Selectivity Transfer.
 Huang, Zehao and Wang, Naiyan.
 2017
-9. Correlation Congruence for Knowledge Distillation.Peng, Baoyun et al. ICCV 2019
-10. On Knowledge Distillation from Complex Networks for Response Prediction.
+9. On Knowledge Distillation from Complex Networks for Response Prediction.
 Arora, Siddhartha et al. NAACL 2019

 ### Knowledge from intermediate layers